bbread123/MyLife/README.md

 # MYLife

-A privacy focused private "social media" app.
+An open source, privacy focused, and private "social media" app.
 Post whatever you want, nobody will be able to spy on your thoughts, not even me.
 Everything you upload lives on your phone, only on your phone.